-CRIM 2263 Criminal Evidence and Procedure
+CRIM 2263 Criminal Evidence and Procedure 3 credits (3 lec.)

 The Rules of Evidence of import at the operational level in law enforcement and criminal procedures, personal conduct of the officer as a witness, examination of safeguarding personal constitutional liberties.